 Wed 24 April, 10 am – 1 pm (AEST)

-Another online workshop is being held to seek views on how the Certificate II in Rural Operations is being used and delivered.
-During this workshop we will gather information on the learners undertaking the qualification, and suggestions on how it can be improved.
+Another online workshop was held to seek views on how the Certificate II in Rural Operations is being used and delivered.
+During this workshop we gathered information on the learners undertaking the qualification, and suggestions on how it can be improved.

 Face-to-face workshops

-Key stakeholders have been invited to face-to-face consultation workshops during April.
-Workshops will include workforce functional analysis to identify and/or confirm entry level job roles and job tasks, and other workforce outcomes/pathways relevant to the qualification.
+Key stakeholders were invited to face-to-face consultation workshops during April.
+Workshops included workforce function analysis to identify and/or confirm entry level job roles and job tasks, and other workforce outcomes/pathways relevant to the qualification.

 • Katherine, NT – Tue 9 April